FileFighter/filefighter.github.io/_posts/2020-10-10-architecture.md

 ## Architecture of our Application

 Our architecture is based on microservices.
 Microservices are defined as independent small applications, that serve a special purpose.
 This gives us the ability to develop each service independently and even with different technologies.
 To be able to setup and deploy the whole application we will be using [Docker](https://www.docker.com/).
-That way we can manage CI/CD, piplines, and different versions of the services independently.
+That way we can manage CI/CD, pipelines, and different versions of the services independently.
 The main reason for using Docker is how easy it is to use as a Client.
 The dependencies needed to host the whole application are reduced to only docker.
-Furthermore all the typical advantages of Docker apply here.
+Furthermore, all the typical advantages of Docker apply here.
 We will develop three microservices.

 Our frontend where all the interaction with the normal user will take place, will be developed with the JavaScript library [React](https://reactjs.org/).
-It will be hosted in an container and provide a web user interface.
+It will be hosted in a container and provide a web user interface.

 The second service is a RESTful Web service that will handle the users and abstract a filesystem.
 The information about the individual users and all their files will be stored in a [MongoDB](https://www.mongodb.com/) database.
 The web interface will provide the frontend with all the needed information about folders and their content for authenticated users, but not the actual files.